User Guide

 Important properties:

-- production identity issuance still enters through the Oracle request + callback path
+- production identity issuance still enters through the shared kernel request + async fulfillment path

 - the public DID resolver exposes service topology and verifier material, not private claims